 Introducing Homebodies, a guide to theming your way through quarantine and beyond.

-Homebodies is a bi-weekly newsletter that delivers themed nights, weekends, or weeks directly to your inbox.
+Homebodies is a monthly newsletter that delivers themed nights, weekends, or weeks directly to your inbox.

-Welcome to Homebodies, a bi-weekly newsletter that aims to help ease pandemic malaise, indecisiveness, and choice paralysis.
+Welcome to Homebodies, a monthly newsletter that aims to help ease pandemic malaise, indecisiveness, and choice paralysis.

 A little background: when I was nine, my mother had a party at our house for the opening day of My Big Fat Greek Wedding.
 Friends, aunts, and neighbors brought over dolmades, spanakopita, and baklava.
 I didn’t get to go to the movie, but I remember being excited about the concept of a themed day—eating Greek food before a movie about Greek people and culture only made sense.